Skip to main content

 echo $myVar;

-The output should now display 7.
+The screen should now say 7.

 Table of Arithmetic Operators